ramonaharrison/ar-workshop/slides.md

-# ARCore & Sceneform Workshop
+# Welcome to the ARCore & Sceneform Workshop

-- Welcome!
-Before we get started...
+- Before we get started...
 - Clone the project @ bit.ly/2HWr1D8
 - These slides are linked from the README
 - Make sure your Android Studio is updated to 3.1 or higher